 For example, if your SaaS integrates with the systems they are already using, it is a green light!
 If not, good job again!
 You just saved a lot of time and energy not shooting in the dark, trying to sell something where it is not needed.
 Eliminate them from your list.

 Next, I believe you will need to know the names and job titles of the people working in those companies.
 Sales.Rocks platform offers the option to see the hierarchy of the company using the “Organizational View” tab.

 When your SDRs know who the CEO / Chief Revenue Sales / Account Executive is – or pretty much who is who and on which position in the targeted company – they will know who to contact and how to address them.
 Whether your sales strategy includes cold calling, cold emailing, or both, everything is much easier when you have the right phone numbers and active emails.

 The first most difficult part for all businesses is getting these data streams in.
 What Sales Automation platforms do to serve their customers is removing the complexity behind searching for the needed data & collecting it manually.

 When you are a startup company or a small business, no matter what kind of product or service you provide, in the beginning, you have a team pulling and parsing the data manually.
 Then trying to make sense out of it.
 A sales automation platform will remove all that work for you automatically, saving your team a ton of time and energy.

-It reduces almost 90% of the time the sales reps spend while generating leads by giving them access to the relevant data.
-In turn, this dramatically increases the productivity of the sales teams and the number of prospects.
+It reduces almost 90% of the time the sales reps spend on generating leads by giving them access to the relevant data.
+In turn, this dramatically increases the productivity of the sales teams + the number of prospects.

 According to Harvard Business Review, sales increases arising from sales automation technology have ranged from 10% to more than 30%, and investment returns have often exceeded 100%.